Museumkaart

 The Museum Card, also known as the Museumkaart in Dutch, is a personal card that grants free entry to approximately 400 museums in the Netherlands for one year.
 It is available for purchase at many of the larger participating museums or online, with a temporary card issued when purchased from the museum.
 While most museums offer free entry to Museum Card holders, some museums may charge an additional fee for special exhibitions, but not for general collections.

 In 2013, over 900.000 people held Museum Cards, and approximately 23% of visitors to affiliated museums in 2011 held Museum Cards (4.3 million out of 18.1 million visitors).

 Museum Card Requirements

 Buying the card online is only possible for Dutch residents with a Dutch IBAN and a registered Dutch address.
 Tourists or visitors from other countries who want to purchase the Museum Card can do so at participating museums, where a temporary card is issued, valid for 31 days or 5 visits.

 Mission

-The Museum Card, issued by the Dutch Museum Association, is intended to encourage repeat visits to museums and foster a stronger connection between museums and their patrons.
-The Museum Card Foundation (SMK) is responsible for managing the card, coordinating the annual Museum Weekend event, and assisting with the promotion of affiliated museums.
-The revenue generated from the sale of the card contributes to the support of participating museums.
-Affiliated museums are recognized in the Dutch Museum Register and hold membership in the Dutch Museum Association.
+The Museum Card is issued by the Dutch Museum Association and aims to promote repeat visits and strengthen the bond between museums and their visitors.
+The Museum Card Foundation (SMK) operates the cad, organizes the annual Museum Weekend event, and supports the marketing of affiliated museums.
+The income generated from the card sales benefits the participating museums.
+Affiliated museums are recognized in the Dutch Museum Register and are members of the Dutch Museum Association.